Fremont, Nebraska: Arts and culture

 The Louis E. May Historical Museum is housed in a Victorian house built by Fremont's first mayor, Theron Nye, in 1874.
 A log cabin on the site is an example of the type of dwelling in which the earliest pioneers lived who moved to Nebraska as part of the Homestead Act.
-Historic downtown Fremont is known for its numerous antique stores, and a collection of historical buildings.
+Historic downtown Fremont is known for its numerous antique stores and collection of historical buildings.

 Several local buildings are on the National Register of Historic Places (NRHP).
-Among these is the Love-Larson Opera House on Broad Street, built in 1888.
+Among them is the Love-Larson Opera House on Broad Street, built in 1888.
 Later used as apartments and a grocery store, it was restored for theatre use by a non-profit group in the 1970s, and again in 2003 by the Fremont High Drama Club.

-John C. Fremont Days, which is a celebration of Fremont's history through a parade, Chautauqua, rodeo, classic car show and vendors with handmade crafts.
+John C. Fremont Days, a festival held the second week of July annually, is a celebration of Fremont's history through a parade, Chautauqua, rodeo, classic car show, and vendors with handmade crafts.